-- The organizational boundary was established following the operational control consolidation approach for each of the market affiliates. - Title or description of activities: Emissions for market affiliates office, warehouse, fleet and retail operations - Scope 1 & 2 emissions only - Location/boundary of the activities: as per list below - First application period: Calendar Year 2023
+- The organizational boundary was established following the operational control consolidation approach for each of the market affiliates. - Title or description of activities: Emissions for market affiliates Cluster 3 office, warehouse, fleet and retail operations - Scope 1 & 2 emissions only - Location/boundary of the activities: market activities excluding manufacturing operations, as per list below

-Intended user of the verification statement: internal, customers, general public.
+- First application period: Calendar Year 2023 - Intended user of the verification statement: internal, customers, general public.